 Since these trucks are so popular, they experience all types of maintenance issues, from bad hydraulic systems to fractured boom cranes and bad wiring.

 Here’s how you know that it’s time to take your bucket truck to a shop.

 Common signs a bucket truck needs a mechanic

-The whole point of a bucket truck is to lift a man to hard-to-reach places, most often to perform some kind of hazardous task like repairs to telecommunication infrastructure after a storm.
+The whole point of a bucket or boom truck is to lift a man to hard-to-reach places, most often to perform some kind of hazardous task like repairs to telecommunication infrastructure after a storm.